 Prepare Talking Points

 The Conversation Project, a non-profit organization, has a Conversation Starter Guide to help you evaluate your own values and wishes, and to help you start the Conversation with others.
-They also have workbooks to help you choose a Healthcare Proxy, Talk with a Health Care Team, and Being Prepared in the Time of COVID-19, and more.
+They also have workbooks to help you choose a Healthcare Proxy, Talk with a Health Care Team, and more.

 If these types of conversations don’t come easily for your family, or if there are more complex potential needs, you may want to hire an Aging Life Care Manager.
 These Care Managers are usually Social Workers or Nurses who have extensive experience with care coordination, and can help lead a family meeting or discussion.